Mapping Content Marketing to Funnel Stages

 Mapping out your content marketing funnel

-The modern content marketing funnel may not be a linear one, but the buyer journey still has the same stages.
+Content agencies need to know that the modern content marketing funnel may not be a linear one, but the buyer journey still has the same stages.

 And they apply to both B2C and B2B content marketing, as well as every industry, product, and transaction people make.